 - ML Model ID: this parameter identifies the provisioned ML model;

 - ML Model Accuracy: The model accuracy of the global ML model, which is calculate by the FL Client NWDAF using the local training data as the testing dataset.

+- Characteristics of local training dataset (e.g., area, sampling ratio, max/min of value of each dimension of data), etc.

 NOTE: The detail reasons in the cause code are up to stage 3.